temporalio/documentation/docs-src/dev-guide/major-components.md

 ### Temporal Client

-A Temporal Client acts as a bridge of communication between the systems outside of Temporal and your application.
+A Temporal Client acts as the bridge for communication between your applications and the Cluster.
 The Client performs key functions that facilitate the execution of, management of, and communication with Workflows.

 The following code is an example using the Go SDK.